JamesWWilson/JamesWWilson.github.io/_posts/2019-03-12-Parking-Violations-at-UCLA.md

 That is until you find that dreaded slip on your car's front dash: *a parking ticket*.

-For many students with cars, parking is daily hassle on the residential side of Westwood.
+For many students with cars, parking is a daily hassle on the residential side of Westwood.
 With rising rates of congestion<sup>1</sup> and a lack of infrastructure to handle more car owners, the competition for students to fit cars wherever possible increases.
 I myself, along with most other